Maximus the Confessor: Early life

+Mosaic of Saint Maximus the Confessor from the Nea Moni of Chios.

 Very little is known about the details of Maximus' life prior to his involvement in the theological and political conflicts of the Monothelite controversy.
 Numerous Maximian scholars call substantial portions of the Maronite biography into question, including Maximus' birth in Palestine, which was a common seventh century trope to discredit an opponent.
 Moreover, the exceptional education Maximus evidently received could not have been had in any other part of the Byzantine Empire during that time except for Constantinople, and possibly Caesarea and Alexandria.
 It is also very unlikely that anyone of low social birth, as the Maronite biography describes Maximus, could have ascended by the age of thirty to be the Protoasekretis of the Emperor Heraclius, one of the most powerful positions in the Empire.
 It is more likely that Maximus was born of an aristocratic family and received an unparalleled education in philosophy, mathematics, astronomy, etc. It is true, however, that Maximus did not study rhetoric as he himself notes in the prologue to his Earlier Ambigua to John, to which his lack of high stylistic by Byzantine standards attests.
 Nevertheless, for reasons not explained in the few autobiographical details to be gleaned from his texts, Maximus left public life and took monastic vows at the monastery of Philippicus in Chrysopolis, a city across the Bosporus from Constantinople.
 Maximus was elevated to the position of abbot of the monastery.

 When the Persians conquered Anatolia, Maximus was forced to flee to a monastery near Carthage.
 It was there that he came under the tutelage of Saint Sophronius, and began studying in detail with him the Christological writings of Gregory of Nazianzus and Pseudo-Dionysius the Areopagite.
 According to I P Sheldon Williams his achievement was to set these doctrines into a framework of Aristotelian logic, which both suited the temper of the times and made them less liable to misinterpretation.
 Maximus continued his career as a theological and spiritual writer during his lengthy stay in Carthage.
 Maximus was also held in high esteem by the exarch Gregory and the eparch George.